freepik-company/searchruler/README.md

   # QueryConnector reference to execute the queries for the rule evaluation.
   queryConnectorRef:
     name: queryconnector-sample
+    # Empty namespace it searchs for a clusterqueryconnector resource
+    namespace: "default"

   # Interval time for checking the value of the query.
 For example, every 30s we will
   # execute the query value to elasticsearch